-Don't let the single knob and small footprint fool you, this thing can sound huge!
+This simple little thing can sound huge!
 Odin is an octave fuzz with simplicity and versatility in mind.
 The right footswitch engages the pedal, while the left alternates between class fuzz tones and soaring octave fuzz.
-Odin also features two internal trip pots to fine-tune the gain of your fuzz.
+Odin's two internal trip pots are moved outside in this new version to allow easier fine-tuning of the gain of your fuzz.
 Its simplicity lets you you get past knob-turning and simply turn on and rip!

 Odin is dreamed up, designed and handmade in Norway.

 This time in my favorite format: simple yet powerful.
 Rightmost foot switch bypasses and leftmost foot switch toggles snappily between a beautiful, warm vintagey fuzztone and a brilliantly clear and cutting octave fuzz.